storacha/w3infra/README.md

 #### `HOSTED_ZONE`

-The root domain to deploy the API to. e.g `up.web3.storage`.
+The root domain to deploy the w3up API to. e.g `up.web3.storage`.
+The value should match a hosted zone configured in route53 that your aws account has access to.

+#### `ROUNDABOUT_HOSTED_ZONE`

+The domain to deploy the roundabout API to. e.g `roundabout.web3.storage`.
 The value should match a hosted zone configured in route53 that your aws account has access to.

 #### `ACCESS_SERVICE_DID`